GCSE Revision Tips

 Mix up your study habits and methods by listening to podcasts, watching videos or documentaries, moving to new study area or even something as simple as using different colours for your study notes.

-This is different to the other GCSE revision tips mentioned here as it encourages you to try a few different things to see what fits for you.
+This is different to the other advice mentioned here as it encourages you to try a few different things to see what fits for you.
 Your brain will recall where you were or how you revised for a topic which will help you remember more information.
 Give it a go!Join GoConqr Now, It’s Free!

 7. Use Mind Maps to Connect Ideas